Planting an Herbal Tea Garden that Thrives in Zone 3

 A perennial is a plant that comes back year after year, from the same root system.
 You plant it once, and it may go dormant during the winter, but it regrows from the same root.
 In zone 3, many herbs that are perennial in other hardiness zones are treated as annuals here.
 The following herbal tea perennials can be successfully overwintered in zone 3, provided that you get reliable snow cover.
 Lemon balm and sage are considered zone 4 plants but with reliable snow cover, they can come through a zone 3 winter unscathed.

-- Leaves from Peppermint, Spearmint, with many flavors to choose from like apple mint and chocolate mint.
+- Leaves from Peppermint, Spearmint, with many flavours to choose from like apple mint and chocolate mint.

 - Leaves from Lemon Balm